home study: q&a

 Q. I have a medical condition.
 Will this prohibit me from getting a home study?

 A. Medical conditions are evaluated on a case-by-case basis.
-Most medical conditions are not prohibitive for an adoptive family as long as you are under the care of a physician.
-A current physician’s health form is a required supporting document.
+Most medical conditions are not prohibitive for adoptive families as long as you are under a physician's care.
+A current physician's health form is a required supporting document.
 This informs us of any medical conditions that you may have and asks your Doctor if you have any medical or psychiatric problems that could affect your ability to be an adoptive parent.
-It also asks the Doctor, if based on their knowledge, you have a normal life expectancy.
+A physician's health form also asks the doctor if, based on his or her knowledge, you have a normal life expectancy.
 American Adoptions can request additional medical and/or psychiatric information as necessary to complete the home study.

-A. Post-placement supervision visits are follow-ups to the home study.
+A. Post-placement visits, or supervision visits, are follow-ups to the home study.
 They occur after a child has been placed with you and consist of visits from a social worker to assess the current status of the child and adoptive parents.
-Examples of topics discussed are reaching developmental milestones, information from pediatrician visits, and how the child and other family members are adjusting.
-The number of visits will vary from state to state; however, most states require an average of three.
-The number of required post placements for your adoption is based on the state where your adoption will finalize (not necessarily where you live).
+You will discuss a variety of topics with the social worker, such as developmental milestones, information from pediatrician visits and how the child and other family members are adjusting.
+The number of visits varies state to state; however, most states require three on average.
+The number of required post-placements for your adoption is based on the state where your adoption will finalize - not necessarily where you live.